KatharineME/SocialMedia.how/instagram.md

 ## Caption

-write long descriptive captions that make people want to keep reading.
+Write long descriptive captions that make people want to keep reading.
-Include ketwords.
+Include keywords.
-Use between 15-30 hashtags.
+Use between 15 to 30 hashtags.

 ## Reel